The University of Western Australia

 The core activity of ARA is the use of airborne platforms (special missionaircraft) for a wide range applications and projects, mainly in the Environmental Research & Development area.
 Most of these projects are based on collaborations with colleagues and institutions within Australia and internationally.

 ARA uses specialised aircraft carrying sophisticated sensor packages for the investigation of the atmosphere and the Earth's surface.
 Measurements can be taken from close to the surface to the stratosphere.

 The Kimberley Marine Research Station (KMRS) represents the “gateway” to the Kimberley for independent marine research.
 Located at Cygnet Bay Pearl Farm, 210km by road north of Broome on the tip of the Dampier Peninsula, KMRS offers our pearl farm base, infrastructure, vessels, personnel and local knowledge to the wider science community as the first and only fully operational marine research facility in the region.

-Our aim is to provide an operational marine science hub for independent research on the coastal and marine environments of the Kimberley bioregion.
+Its aim is to provide an operational marine science hub for independent research on the coastal and marine environments of the Kimberley bioregion.
 With the infrastructure and services to support and facilitate research of this nature on the ground here at Cygnet Bay, we are working towards achieving cross-institutional use of KMRS as a reference site for ongoing marine monitoring, management and research initiatives throughout the region.
 The Kimberley is regarded as one of the most biologically significant regions of the world yet the majority of its marine realm remains largely unstudied and unchartered, thus, KMRS represents the ideal opportunity to develop the research potential of this particularly unique and remote marine region.